 Although cleaning grout with baking soda is easy, it can be tiring if you do this task repeatedly.
 Follow these tips if you wish to prevent grout from future dirt.

-To prevent you from cleaning the grout now and then, apply a grout sealer.
-This will protect the grout lines from staining.
-As such, you won’t need to repeat the process of cleaning the grout.
+To prevent the grout from getting dirty again, apply a grout sealer.
+This will protect the grout lines from staining and avoid having to consistently clean it.

 One of the best ways to keep the tiles’ surfaces clean is to change how you clean them.
 Sweeping the tile floor spreads the dirt.
 In comparison, a vacuum will remove the dirt so it won’t settle into the grout lines.